This post may contain affiliate links. As an amazon associate I earn from qualifying purchase. Learn more

 GSP Possible Problems

-You’ve bought a GSP, days have passed, and the coral hasn’t opened since.
+You’ve bought a GSP, days have passed, and the green star polyps hasn’t opened since.
 Now, you are probably thinking that’s something wrong with that particular specimen.
 It might be, but most probably it hasn’t acclimated yet.
 Take your time.
 Usually, it will open in a couple of weeks.

 If that’s not the case with your coral, you need to consider that something is wrong with the water conditions in your reef tank.
 The Green Star Polyps Coral is a great indicator of your water quality.
 If you’ve noticed any unusual behavior check the PH and alkalinity.